CraftSpider/CraftBin/README.md

 # CraftBin
 A place for all of the code I've written or that I'm working on, when it doesn't really have its own place to call home.
+wundrweapon did it first tho